 Learn how to create a work-life balance with 11 principles that will help set you up for long-term success.

-As entrepreneurs, we all struggle with creating that perfect work-life balance.
+As entrepreneurs, many of us struggle with creating that perfect work-life balance.

 You really want to get stuff done, but on the other hand, you don't want to overwork and burn out.

-Many entrepreneurs do.
-They want to go too fast and doesn't realize that this is not a sprint, but a marathon.
+Many entrepreneurs, unfortunately, do burnout.
+They go too fast and doesn't realize that this is not a sprint, but a marathon.

-So don't feel bad if you can't get a 100% balance at all times.
+Just don't feel too bad if you can't get a 100% balance at all times.
 But you should aim for it.

 What does work-life balance mean?